Matespok/toad/README.md

 This is the first alpha version of a simple web forum built with C# and ASP.NET Core Razor Pages, using a PostgreSQL database.

 The project is currently in early development.
 The backend and database models are functional, but the frontend, design, and overall layout are still being unified and adjusted.
+Also Iˇm aware of most security flaws this project has.

 ## Technologies Used